Contact the Friends of Waterlow Park on info@waterlowpark.org.uk

 Waterlow Park contains a kitchen garden, orchard, children's play area and many wide, open spaces for the people of Highgate and Archway to enjoy.
 Waterlow Park also attracts a wide variety of wildlife, including ducks, bats, herons, woodpeckers, hedgehogs, bees, frogs and butterflies.

 Although we host some open-air events and activities on the Tea Lawn, Lauderdale House does not own Waterlow Park or any of the outdoor areas in the park.
-This outside space is run by Camden Council alongside a group of tirelessly dedicated volunteers called Friends of Waterlow Park.
-If you have enquiries about the park, please contact these groups.
+This outside space is run by Camden Council alongside a group of tirelessly dedicated volunteers called Friends of Waterlow Park and the Waterlow Park Trust Advisory Group.